nyurik/fatul/README.md

   * Use relative entity position instead of `entity_id`
   * Normalize x,y coordinates
 * Stores blueprint books as directories
+* If a file was part of a blueprint book, encoding it produces a single blueprint (removes index).
+Decoding a blueprint to the same file will automatically re-add index from the old version of the file.
+This allows working on individual blueprints without loosing their place in the blueprint book.

 Copy `fatul.py` to your project and run `pip3 install pyperclip` if clipboard is needed for easiest usage.
 See [usage](#usage) below.